The Hidden Risk of Allowing Personal Use on Commercial Vehicles in Florida

 Underwriting Trends in Florida

-Some carriers now decline risks altogether if personal use is unrestricted.
+Some carriers now decline risks altogether when personal use is unrestricted.
+The reason is simple: increased mileage leads to increased exposure.
+More driving hours mean more opportunities for loss.

 How to Reduce the Risk